E – J

 I

-ICC International Maritime Bureau: Piracy and Armed Robbery Against Ships.
+ICC International Maritime Bureau, Piracy Reporting Center, Live Piracy and Armed Robbery Report

 - Lists the various governments, conferences, and publications since 1912 that have recognized Chinese sovereignty over the Spratly Islands.
 Keywords: encyclopedia, territory.